 Minimally Invasive Hysterectomy Options

-da Vinci Hysterectomy - With a da Vinci Hysterectomy, surgeons operate through a few small incisions instead of a large open incision - similar to traditional laparoscopy.
-The da Vinci System features a magnified 3D high-definition vision system and special wristed instruments that bend and rotate far greater than the human wrist.
-As a result, da Vinci enables your doctor to operate with enhanced vision, precision, dexterity and control.
+da Vinci Multi-port Hysterectomy – With the da Vinci Surgical System, your doctor operates through a few small incisions (multi-port surgery) - similar to traditional laparoscopy.
+The da Vinci System features wristed instruments that bend and rotate far greater than the human wrist.
+The da Vinci System also features a magnified 3D high-definition vision system that allows surgeons to see key anatomy with depth and clarity.
+As a result, da Vinci enables your surgeon to operate with enhanced vision, precision, dexterity and control.

-da Vinci is a minimally invasive approach that uses the latest in surgical and robotics technologies and is beneficial for performing complex surgery.
+da Vinci is a minimally invasive approach that uses the latest in surgical and robotics technologies.
 Your surgeon is 100% in control of the da Vinci System, which translates his or her hand movements into smaller, more precise movements of tiny instruments inside your body.

 - Learn more about da Vinci Hysterectomy